jamie-ralph/data-career-analysis/README.md

 #### Do employment variables affect salary?

 Median salaries were similar between respondents who develope professionally and those who don’t develop professionally.
-There was an upward trend of salary ranges as organisation size increased. <br>
+There was a small upward trend of salary ranges as organisation size increased. <br>

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->